alexjercan/alexjercan.github.io/_tutorials/webapp_chat.md

 function handleChatSystemSubmit() {
     const system = document.getElementById("chat-system").value;
     history = [{role: "system", content: system}];

+    document.getElementById("chat-history").innerHTML = "";
 }

 document.getElementById("chat-system-submit").addEventListener("click", handleChatSystemSubmit);
 ```

 The handler should reset the history and set the first message to the text that
 you get from the input box.
 It should also set the role to system.
+And finally
+it should make sure that the content of the chat is cleared to make it clear
+that this is a new conversation.

 </details>